JustinLloyd/chia-utilities/README.md

 Requirements: Windows 10, Powershell 7.0 or above.
 I'm running PowerShell 7.1 as of this writing.

+## Scheduled Tasks
+I run these scripts from the Task Scheduler and they are configured to run at various intervals.
+Each Scheduled Task launches a small .vbs script that then launches the actual PowerShell script that I want.
+This prevents any extraneous windows popping-up on my desktop.

+There is a script named `schedule_plotter_tasks.ps1` that you can use as a starting point for creating your own scheduled tasks.
+The script will create the scheduled tasks and then immediately disable them, just in case you haven't edited the path to the .vbs files, or have the desired stagger time.

 ## Plot Chia
 Creates a single chia plot with parameters pulled from the configuration file.